hainayanda/Draftsman/README.md

 - any descendant of `UIView`
 - any descendant of `UIViewController`

-If you pass `UIViewController`, it will be automatically added `UIViewController` view as a child and put the `UIViewController` as a child of its current `UIViewController`.
+If you pass `UIViewController`, it will be automatically added the `UIViewController` view as a child and put the `UIViewController` as a child of its current `UIViewController`.
-You could insert components as much as you need, it will fit all the Views just like how you write it.
+You could insert components as much as you need, it will fit all the Views just like how you write them.

 ***

 ### Basic Positioning

 Positioning a View is easy.
-You just need to declare which anchor that should have relation to others:
+You just need to declare which anchor should have relation to others:

 ```swift
 myView.drf